exonum/exonum-doc/src/get-started/light-client.md

 3. Define transaction type
 4. Define transaction payload
 5. Sign the transaction
-6. Send transaction to the blockchain.
+6. Send the transaction to the blockchain.

 Exonum light client uses Protobuf as the data serialization format.
 This is enabled by the [`protobufjs`][protobufjs-lib] library.